qLSLab/ExTaxsI/README.md

 * TSV format

-**Module 2: Statistical module; scatter plot and world map from taxonomy files or queries**
+**Module 2: Statistical module; ScatterPlot and world map from taxonomy files or queries**

 Module2’s required data, can be uploaded in several ways:
 * manually, by entering a query;